hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _create account_ is to make entity in the system, capable of sending transactions or queries, storing signatories, personal data and identifiers.
+The purpose of _create account_ command is to make entity in the system, capable of sending transactions or queries, storing signatories, personal data and identifiers.

 ### Structure